-Dyspnea that is: Progressive (worsens over time)

-Usually worse with exercise

-Persistent (present every day)

-Described by the patient as an

-"increased effort to breathe,"

-"heaviness," "air hunger," or "gasping."

-Chronic Cough May be intermittent and may be

-unproductive.

-Chronic sputum Any pattern of chronic sputum production: production may indicate COPD.

-History of Tobacco smoke.

-exposure to Occupational dusts and chemicals risk factors, Smoke from home cooking and especially: heating fuels.
+Dyspnea that is: Progressive (worsens over time) Usually worse with exercise Persistent (present every day) Described by the patient as an "increased effort to breathe," "heaviness," "air hunger," or "gasping."
+Chronic Cough May be intermittent and may be unproductive.
+Chronic sputum production: Any pattern of chronic sputum production may indicate COPD.
+History of exposure to risk factors, especially: Tobacco smoke.
+Occupational dusts and chemicals Smoke from home cooking and heating fuels.